midas-network/covid19-scenario-modeling-hub_archive/data-processed/UNCC-hierbin/2023-04-16-UNCC-Abstract.md

 ## Is there a background level of non pharmaceutical interventions?
 NPI was not modeled explicitly, as directed.
 ## Other updates in model assumptions from previous rounds (e.g., changes in reporting outcomes due to Omicron)
 Additional system stochasticity was modeled as random walk in conjunction with seasonality and projected cumulative case trajectory from exponential curve fitting.
+No demographic dynamics modeled in this round.